Maine Organic Farmers and Gardeners Association (MOFGA)

 1. 100 farmers in Maine will identify practices new and useful to their system and have farmer contact information for learning these practices.

 2. 50 farmers will make new contacts and learn and adopt new practices for increasing farm productivity through better crop, soil, and livestock management, reducing the farm’s environmental impact.

 The first milestone of the project is the crux of it all and that was the identification of farmers in Maine that can be considered exemplary because of one or more of their sustainable farming practices.
 We have made contact and received responses from over 30 people who serve the farming community in Maine and have an accomplished awareness of who is farming with practices that improve the productivity of the farm and protect the environment.
-These people work for the University of Maine Cooperative Extension, USDA Natural Resource Conservation Service, Seed Companies, MOFGA Organic Certification Services or are private crop advisors.
+These people work for the University of Maine Cooperative Extension, USDA Natural Resource Conservation Service, seed Companies, MOFGA Organic Certification Services, or are private crop consultants.
 Together with my own experience we were able to identify over one hundred farmers who are potentially noteworthy for the directory.